Gaetano and Pietro Sgarabotto: Biographies

 His son, Pietro, continued in his father’s profession and also became a master violin maker in his own right.
 Today one speaks within initiated circles with the utmost admiration of the brief, but prestigious dynasty of violin makers Sgarabotti.
 This refers to the historical presence of both these masters who, apart from creating their own master instruments, spent much of their time passing on experience to young violin makers.
+He retired in 1971.

+Work

-Indeed the activity of the Sgarabotto makers was very influential in the violin making school of Parma, Cremona and elsewhere.
-Much could be said about their combined influence on the cultural heritage within the musical world of string instruments, and of the enormous regard and esteem with which all their students and musicians held the masters.
-The greatest interest by posterity, of course, centers on their combined oeuvre, on the set of master violins from their hand left for us to play and admire.
+The activity of the Sgarabotto makers was influential in the violin making school of Parma, Cremona and elsewhere.
+Their students and musicians playing their instruments held them in high esteem.

-The works of both the Sgarabotto makers can be readily identified by their meticulous choice of materials, the workmanship always being exquisitely “manual” in every phase of the making of each instrument, and showing extreme precision and loving care to detail.
+The works of both the Sgarabotto makers is characterised by their meticulous choice of materials, the workmanship always being "manual" in every phase of the process, and showing precision and loving care to detail.

 The violin making of the Sgarabotto makers is always graceful, that of the father Gaetano said to be presenting a lighter touch whilst the graduation used by Pietro is more consistent.
-The sonority and general musical quality of these master violins of course shall forever be residing in their handling by the musicians and experts who are fortunate enough to play a Sgarabotto violin, viola, violoncello….
+The sonority and general musical quality of their works lasts when being played.